Skip to main content

 Disease Category: Autoimmune Encephalitis

-A condition in which the immune system attacks the brain, leading to symptoms including psychiatric symptoms such as new onset psychosis, hallucinations, anxiety, depression, memory problems, seizures, movement disorders, blood pressure and breathing problems.
+A condition in which the immune system attacks the brain, leading to symptoms including neurological and psychiatric symptoms.
+These include new onset psychosis, hallucinations, anxiety, depression, memory problems, slowed processing speed, executive dysfunction, seizures, movement disorders, blood pressure and breathing problems.
 Sometimes a specific antibody (a Y shaped protein made by the immune system to signal a potential target and threat) that is directed towards a part of a brain cell is identified.

 Research groups studying this disease